World Wonders

 The owlets hatch after a 30 day incubation period, using a temporary "egg tooth" to crack through the shell.
 They are covered with thin, white down which is soon replaces by a coat of sooty black down.
 At 43-50 days, they can fly.
 After 60 days, they are able to hunt for themselves.

-Food & Hunting
+Snowy Owl Food & Feeding

 In the Arctic, the snowy owl feeds mainly on lemmings and an occasional mouse.
 Elsewhere, it will eat rabbits, hares, and birds.
 Unlike most owls, the snowy owl rarely hunts at night.
 It seeks its prey in the twilight of early morning and evening.
 It seizes its prey with its sharp claws, called talons.